French (BA)

 No grade lower than C may be counted toward the major (courses graded Pass/Fail do not count).
 The overall GPA in all French courses must be 2.0 or above.

-Students in Global Liberal Studies pursuing a major in French may count the French Senior Seminar toward their GLS Senior Seminar requirement; in addition, any French or Francophone literature course with substantive transnational content in the French Department counts as meeting the GLS Advanced Global Cultures course requirement.
+Students in Global Liberal Studies pursuing a major in French may count the French Senior Seminar toward their GLS Senior Seminar requirement.
+In addition, any French or Francophone literature course with substantive transnational content in the French Department counts as meeting the GLS Advanced Global Cultures course requirement.

-Students in Steinhardt’s program in Media, Culture, and Communication (MCC) who are also pursuing a major in French may count one four-credit discovery course taken for the French major as simultaneously fulfilling 4 points toward the 12-point restricted elective requirement for the MCC major.
+Students in Steinhardt’s program in Media, Culture, and Communication (MCC) who are also pursuing a major in French may count one four-credit discovery course taken for the French major as simultaneously fulfilling 4 credits toward the 12-credit restricted elective requirement for the MCC major.
 In addition, students double-majoring in MCC and French will be able to count up to three discovery courses taken at NYU Paris toward the French major (as opposed to two).

 For all questions about the French major, please email frenchinfo@nyu.edu.